Share your knowledge with the next generation.

 - Visit Education - Supervised Professional Experience (SPE) for more information regarding requirements for placements

-- Completing this program within the specified two year (full-time) duration is based on studying 48 unit points per teaching session
+- Completing this program within the specified two year (full-time) duration is based on studying 48 unit points per semester (normally 4 courses) and following the recommended study sequence

 - Courses within this program are assessed using a variety of assessment methods including essays, seminar presentations, reports and in-class tests.
 Not all courses will necessarily include all methods